Get Answers to Frequently Asked

 Q: What is cystine?

-A: Cystine is an essential amino acid – a building block of protein – that is present
+A: Cystine is an essential amino acid – a building block of protein –

 in humans.
 People with cystinuria have elevated levels of cystine in the urine that can build up to form crystals and grow into stones.